Language development in children at 5-8 years: early literacy and language sounds

 At 5-6 years, children start to understand that single words might have different meanings, so they start to use the context of a word to know what it means.
 For example, ‘cool’ means something different when you say, ‘It’s a cool day’, compared with when you say, ‘That’s a really cool robot you’ve built’.
 They also begin to understand metaphors and non-literal language – for example, ‘Make up your mind’.

-Your child will understand that they can make new words by joining two other words – for example, ‘bookshelf’.
+Your child will understand that they can make new words by joining 2 other words – for example, ‘bookshelf’.
 You’ll hear ‘compound’ words like this more often in your child’s speech.

 Your child will also begin using longer words as they learn that the beginnings and endings of words change their meanings.
 For example, your child can add ‘ness’ (as in ‘happiness’), ‘un’ (as in ‘unwrap’), and ‘er’ (as when ‘teach’ becomes ‘teacher’).

 And your child will also start to understand that some words don’t need an ‘s’ to become plurals – for example, ‘feet’ rather than ‘foots’.

-By eight years, children start to understand jokes and riddles and use language in an abstract way.
+By 8 years, children start to understand jokes and riddles and use language in an abstract way.
 For example, your child might tell a joke like ‘What kind of shows do cows like to watch?’
 ‘Moo-sicals’.

-Your child might also start to compare two things using the words ‘like’ or ‘as’ – for example, ‘They swim like a fish’.
+Your child might also start to compare 2 things using the words ‘like’ or ‘as’ – for example, ‘They swim like a fish’.

 Understanding and using sentences as part of language development

-By five years, children can follow three-step directions.
+By 5 years, children can follow multi-step, complex directions.

 Your child can understand and combine words to form active sentences – for example, ‘The cat chased the dog’.
 They also start to understand passive sentences – for example, ‘The cat was chased by the dog’.